misterfifths/jutil/README.md

 ]
 ````

 By default, objects are sorted by your key expression in ascending order.
 Pass `-r` for descending.
-If your sort key is a string, it is compared in a case-sensitive manner by default--`-i` makes it case-insensitive.
+If your sort key is a string, it is compared in a case-sensitive manner by default — `-i` makes it case-insensitive.

 There is nothing stopping you from returning a more complicated object as your sort key; in fact, if you omit a sort key expression, the objects in the input will be used wholesale as the sort keys.
-However, since sort keys are compared using native operators, the result with sort keys that are objects will be meaningless.
+However, since sort keys are compared using native operators, the result with sort keys that are objects will likely be meaningless.

 The behavior with no sort key expression can be useful, however, if your data is an array of straight strings or numbers: